Understanding North Carolina Wrongful Death Claims

 Most of the negligence cases Martin & Jones handles involve people who have been seriously injured, but accidents can tragically result in death.
 Whether a person died in a car accident, or as a result of a product defect, or due to medical malpractice, the deceased victim’s heirs have the right to pursue a wrongful death claim.
 These cases can be challenging for non-lawyers to pursue on their own.
 The time limit for filing a claim is shorter than usual, pursuing the claim requires setting up an “estate,” and the damages are controlled by statute.
 If a loved one has been killed in an accident, an experienced Raleigh wrongful death attorney can review your case and help you understand your options under the law.

 Time Period for Filing a Claim is Limited

-While each case is different, typically the statute of limitations for filing a wrongful death claim is two years.
-Meaning the claim must be settled or the lawsuit must be on file before two years from the date of death.
+While each case is different, typically, the statute of limitations for filing a wrongful death claim can vary.
+Meaning the claim must be settled, or the lawsuit must be on file; therefore, you have a limited time to file.